Jamf Pro Integration

 Ensure the following unique fields are present to support syncing:

-Setup Jamf Pro with Asset Panda
+Setup Jamf Pro with Asset Panda Pro

-Click Manage for the respective module.
+Click Manage in the Integrations card.

-Go to the Jamf Pro tile and click Configure.
+In the Jamf Pro tile, click Configure.

-Server Hostname: Enter your Jamf Pro URL (e.g.,
+Server Hostname: Jamf Pro URL (for example,

-Password: Enter the Jamf Pro account password.
+Password: Jamf Pro account password.

-Port: Enter the required port number.
+Port: Required port number.

 Click Test and Save Connection to verify the authentication.
 If the connection fails, verify your credentials and try again.

-After saving, click Continue mapping.
+Click Continue mapping.

-Map Jamf Pro Fields to Asset Panda
+Map Jamf Pro fields to Asset Panda Pro.
+See Jamf Pro Field Mapping and Identifier Reference.

 Jamf Pro Field Mapping and Identifier Reference